Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 crude as possible.
 Our laughter caused

-the [[donkies?]] much enjoyment, but I suppose
+the donkies much enjoyment, but I suppose

-what they would do at the sight of a
+What they would do at the sight of a

 traction plough I couldn't imagine.

-The water wheel to irrigate was quaint.
+The water-wheel to irrigate was quaint

 were enclosed in a covering over the head

-& neither was fast, We were betting as to
+& neither was fast.
+We were betting as to

 which was the faster, but neither had gained

-an appreciable advantage when we left.
+an appreciable advantage when we left so

-We cried them all off.
+we cried them all off.

 the Citadel, & made straight for the mosque.

-This place named after the builder
+This place named after its builder

 Mahomet Ali is a copy of one in

-Constantinople & is a particularly fine copy.
+Constantinople & is a particularly fine copy

 Before entering we had to hire huge